0eti/0eti/README.md

 MERN stack web dev.
 Feel free to do whatever you want w. my code.

+Working on creating a flexible image upload and processing services.

 <!--
 **0eti/0eti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.